webpack/webpack.js.org/content/guides/hmr-react.md

 ### webpack Config

-While there're many ways of setting up your webpack config - via API, via multiple or single config files, etc - here is the basic information you should have available.
+There are many ways to setup your webpack config file -- via API, multiple or single config files, etc.  We will use a basic configuration, so your `webpack.config.js` file should resemble
+this:

 ```js
 const { resolve } = require('path');